BrennenJohnston/braille-card-and-cylinder-stl-generator/README.md

 3. **Select braille grade** (Grade 2 recommended for most users)
 4. **Choose shape**: Business card (flat) or cylinder
 5. **Click Generate** to create STL files
+   - ✨ **New**: Generation happens in your browser (no timeouts!)
+   - Automatic fallback to server if needed
 6. **Download** and 3D print your files
 7. **Test** with actual card stock and adjust if needed

+> **⚡ Client-Side Generation**: STL files are now generated in your browser using advanced CSG algorithms.
+This means no timeout limits, faster iteration, and works perfectly on Vercel's free tier.
+See [CLIENT_SIDE_CSG_DOCUMENTATION.md](CLIENT_SIDE_CSG_DOCUMENTATION.md) for details.

 ### For Business Cards:
 - Print both emboss and counter plates